loukasdrosos/Seismic-Monitoring-Webapp/README.md

 You can choose one of the following:

-**Option 1:** Create an mySQL database
+**Option 1:** MySQL database

-Install mySQL Workbench if you don't gave already and create a mySQL database for the project.
+Create a MySQL database for the project.

-**Option 2:** Create a new SQLite database
+**Option 2:** SQLite database

-Delete the current db.sqlite3 file in the backend\backend directory.
 Create a new database using Django in Step 6.

-**Option 3:** Use the included SQLite database

-The project contains a db.sqlite3 file filled with example data.
-Skip database creation and migrations (Step 6).

 ### 4. Install backend dependencies